 If you're deciding between taking the SAT and the ACT and you have a tight budget, this guide will help.
 We'll cover the registration costs, reporting costs, and how you can save money no matter what test you choose.

 Just like many parts of the college application process, taking the SAT (and even using your SAT scores) comes with an assortment of fees.
 Here, I'll break down every possible SAT registration cost and score fee.
-Then, I'll go over strategies for saving as much money as possible on the SAT.
+We'll go over strategies for saving as much money as possible on the SAT.